emads22/FXRate-API/README.md

 # Currency Rate API

 ## Overview
 Currency Rate API is a Flask-based web application that provides currency conversion rates between different currencies.
+It fetches the conversion rates from [x-rates.com](https://www.x-rates.com/), a reliable source for currency exchange information.

 ## Features
 - **Home Page**: Renders the home page of the Currency Rate API.